sli-cka/karakeep-homeassistant/README.md

 ## Contributing

 Contributions to improve the Karakeep integration are welcome!
-Please feel free to submit a pull request or open an issue on the [GitHub repository](https://github.com/sli-cka/ha-karakeep).
+Please feel free to submit a pull request or open an issue.

 ## License